n8tlmps/medicare-spending/README.md

     <section id='setup'>
         <h2>Installation and Setup</h2>
         <p>
-    The dataset for this study was obtained using Google BigQuery, a powerful and scalable data warehouse solution provided by Google Cloud.
+    The dataset for this analysis was obtained using Google BigQuery, a powerful and scalable data warehouse solution provided by Google Cloud.
 BigQuery enables users to run fast, SQL-like queries on large datasets, making it an ideal tool for handling extensive Medicare spending data.
-By leveraging BigQuery, the data extraction process was efficient and seamless, allowing for the integration of multiple years of data (2011 to 2015) from various Medicare-related tables.
 The benefits of using BigQuery include its ability to handle large-scale data analysis with high performance, its support for real-time data processing, and its ease of use for executing complex queries.
         </p>

 <!-- Gets data from 2011 to 2015 -->